-Most ECLIPSE C/150 instructions make certain assumptions about the representation of data in memory -- whether the data you are referencing is in integer format, floating point format and so on.
+Most ECLIPSE C/350 instructions make certain assumptions about the representation of data in memory -- whether the data you are referencing is in integer format, floating point format and so on.
 The assumptions about data type made by the instructions are usually obvious; your choice of instruction implicitly defines the kind of data you are manipulating.
 For example the Load byte assumes the information to which you refer is a single byte of data, while the Load floating point double instruction operates on an aggregate of data in memory that is eight bytes long.

-However, the decimal arithmetic and the edit instructions do not make such assumptions.
-Rather, these instructions require that you pass them a parameter called the data-type indicator, which defines both the data representation you want the operation to use, and also its size.
-You pass the indicator in an accumulator.
+However, the decimal arithmetic and the edit instructions do not make such assumptions; rather, these instructions require you pass them a parameter called the data-type indicator which defines both the data representation you want the operation to use and also its size; you pass the indicator in an accumulator.
 The data-type indicator has the following format:

-TYPE SIZE 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15

-BITS NAME CONTENTS or FUNCTION

-0-7 Reserved for future use

-8-10 TYPE Data type:

-O Unpacked decimal, low order sign 1 Unpacked decimal, high order sign 2 Unpacked decimal, trailing sign 3 Unpacked decimal, leading sign 4 Unpacked decimal, unsigned 5 Packed decimal 6 Two's complement integer, byte aligned 7 Floating point, byte aligned

-11-15 SIZE Data length:

-For all except data type 5, count of bytes in number minus 1 (including sign); For data type 5, the count of digits in the number
+0 1 1 2 3 4 5 TYPE SIZE 6 7 8 9 10 11 12 13 14 15 BITS NAME CONTENTS or FUNCTION 0-7 8-10 ТҮРЕ Reserved for future use Data type: O Unpacked decimal, low order sign 1 Unpacked decimal, high order sign 2 Unpacked decimal, trailing sign 3 Unpacked decimal, trailing sign 4 Unpacked decimal, unsigned 5 Packed decimal 6 Two's complement integer, byte aligned 7 Floating point, byte aligned 11-15 SIZE Data length: For all except data type 5, count of bytes in number minus 1 (including sign); For data type 5, the count of digita in the number